apexwaves/local-ssl/README.md

 Note:
  - This doc uses an example local ip address of 192.168.1.160 , you'll need to use your own web servers IP address.
  - OpenSSL must be installed

-Check if already installed
+ Check if OpenSSL is already installed
 `dpkg -s openssl`
 Install if not already installed
 `sudo apt install openssl`